spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 # Deploy a Kubernetes Cluster with Palette

-Palette's purpose is to allow you to creating and managing a Kubernetes host cluster to the public cloud providers with minimal effort.
-Palette makes possibile for software engineers, application developers, or system administrators that want to deploy a containerized application, to interact with Kubernetes clusters with ease.
+Palette's purpose is to allow you to create and manage a Kubernetes host cluster to the public cloud providers with minimal effort.
+Palette makes possible for software engineers, application developers, or system administrators that want to deploy a containerized application, to interact with Kubernetes clusters with ease.

-The *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repetitible way on the main cloud providers.
+The *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repeatable way on the main cloud providers.

-This tutorial will teach you how to deploy a cluster with Palette .
+This tutorial will teach you how to deploy a cluster with Palette.
 Yu will learn about *Cluster Mode*, *Cluster Profiles*, *Host Cluster* and understand how they enable you to deploy applications to Kubernetes quickly with minimal effort but with high degree of customization.

 <br />
 <br />

 # Architecture

-In this tutorial the creation of a Kubernetes infrastructure is totally transparent and hidden because Palette manages it completely.
+In this tutorial the creation of a Kubernetes infrastructure is transparent and hidden because Palette manages it completely.
 In fact, Palette will save you all the effort to create the overall infrastructure, allowing to deploy a production-ready infrastructure with few clicks, and to deploy the application.

-This is a semplified architecture overview that shows the infrastructure Palette creates for you into the cloud provider you prefer.
+This is a simplified architecture overview that shows the infrastructure Palette creates for you into the cloud provider you prefer.

 ![Infrastructure architecture](deploy-k8s-cluster/architecture_infrastructure.png)